-Pursuant to the Company's Bylaws, shares of Class A common stock received as consideration in connection with the Merger (or securities convertible into or exchangeable for shares of Class A common stock) may not be sold or otherwise disposed of or hedged by our stockholders for a period of 180 days after the Closing Date.
+Pursuant to the Company's Bylaws, shares of Class A common stock received as consideration in connection with the Merger (or securities convertible into or exchangeable for shares of Class A common stock) could not be sold or otherwise disposed of or hedged by its stockholders for a period of 180 days after the Closing Date (the "Lock-Up Period").
+Except with respect to securities subject to the Sponsor Letter Agreement (as defined below) or as otherwise restricted by applicable securities laws or Company policies, following the expiration of the Lock-Up Period on December 14, 2021, the Company's stockholders were no longer restricted from selling securities held by them.

 Pursuant to a Letter Agreement (the "VGAC IPO Letter Agreement") entered into on October 1, 2020 by and among VGAC, VG Acquisition Sponsor LLC (the "Sponsor"), and the then officers and directors of VGAC (collectively, the "VGAC Insiders"), as amended by a Sponsor Letter Agreement (the "Sponsor Letter Agreement"), dated as of February 4, 2021, by and among 23andMe, Inc., VGAC, the Sponsor, the VGAC Insiders and Credit Suisse Securities (USA) LLC as representative of the several underwriters named in the underwriting agreement with respect to the initial public offering of VGAC (the "Underwriters"), the VGAC Insiders agreed to certain transfer restrictions applicable to 12,713,750 of the Class B ordinary shares of VGAC held by the Sponsor and VGAC Insiders (the "Founder Shares"), which were converted in the Business Combination to a like number of shares of Class A common stock of the Company.
 Pursuant to the VGAC IPO Letter Agreement, as amended by the Sponsor Letter Agreement, 70% of the Founder Shares cannot be transferred (subject to certain limited exceptions) until the earlier to occur of (i) one year after the Closing Date or (ii) the date following the completion of the Business Combination on which the Company completes a liquidation, merger, share exchange, or other similar transaction that results in all of the stockholders having the right to exchange their ordinary shares for cash, securities, or other property.
 Notwithstanding the foregoing, if the closing price of the Company's Class A common stock equals or exceeds \$12.00 per share (as adjusted for share sub-divisions, share capitalizations, reorganizations, recapitalizations and the like) for any 20 trading days within any 30-trading-day period commencing at least 150 days after the Business Combination, 70% of the Founder Shares will be released from the lock-up.
-As of September 30, 2021, the Company did not meet any thresholds for the shares to be released from lock-up.
-The Founders Shares are issued and outstanding Class A common shares that
+As of December 31, 2021, the Company did not meet any thresholds for the shares to be released from lock-up.
+The Founders Shares are issued and outstanding Class A common shares that c